mdbs99/xavier/README.md

 - [James](https://github.com/mdbs99/james) — is a collection of classes and interfaces for truly object-oriented projects.
 - [mORMot](https://github.com/synopse/mORMot) — client-server ORM SOA MVC framework for Delphi 6 up to latest Delphi and FPC

+Take a look into [James dependencies](https://github.com/mdbs99/james#dependencies) which will show and explain about these dependencies and how to install.

 # Getting Started

 You can find some examples to use Xavier in its own source.
 Just take a look into `Xavier*Tests` units.